Eurobotics-Association/Cyber-Mike/README.md

 - **Provide Preemptive Guidance** – Give alerts and advice before incidents occur.
 - **Build Cyber Literacy** – Educate users with natural language reports and learning tools.

-> *This project is supported by Eurobotics, non-profit French Association Loi 1901 – contact@eurobotics.org*

 ---

 ## 🤖 What is Cyber-Mike?